msorce/promises/README.md

 # Javascript promises
-### example of a promise implementation using the $q library in angular
+### example of a promise implementation using the ES6 new Promise and the $q library in Angularjs

 #### Demo

-<a  href="https://jsbin.com/hiberayohe/1/edit?html,js,output">demo on js bin</a>
+<a  href="https://jsbin.com/xevexileki/edit?html,js,output">demo on js bin</a>

 ---
 #### Try it out